nkoub/multinetx/README.md

 You simply download/clone the source files into the directory you keep your python scripts.
 Then you add that directory to your PYTHONPATH.
-In Unix/Linux you can do this by adding into your .bashrc file the following line:
+In Unix/Linux you can do this by adding into your .bashrc file the two following lines:

+	export PYTHONPATH=/home/your_username/your_python_libs:$PYTHONPATH
 	export PYTHONPATH=/home/your_username/your_python_libs/multinetx:$PYTHONPATH